malramsay64/phd-thesis/05_Crystal_Melting/introduction.md

-$f$ is a factor to account for the fraction of collisions resulting in attachment to the crystal. [@Jackson1984] With the diffusion constant of the trimer molecule begin described by the Vogel--Tammann--Fulcher relation, [@eq:VTF] the exponential dependence on temperature significantly reduces the rate of crystal growth as the temperature drops.
+$f$ is a factor to account for the fraction of collisions resulting in attachment to the crystal. [@Jackson1984] With the diffusion constant of the trimer molecule begin described by the Vogel--Tammann--Fulcher relation, [@eq:vtf] the exponential dependence on temperature significantly reduces the rate of crystal growth as the temperature drops.
 There is typically a crossover point